Skip to main content

 Available distance metrics

 If not specified explicitly, the default distance metric in Weaviate is cosine.
-It can be set in the vectorIndexConfig field as part of the schema (here's an example adding a class to the schema) to any of the following types:
+It can be set in the vectorIndexConfig field as part of the schema (example) to any of the following types:

 Comparing distances